-Physical Abuse - a form of abuse which may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating or otherwise causing physical harm to a child, or failure to prevent physical injury.
+Physical Abuse - a form of abuse which may involve hitting, shaking, throwing, poisoning, burning, or scalding, drowning, suffocating or otherwise causing physical harm to a child, or failure to prevent physical injury.
 Physical harm may also be caused when a parent or carer fabricates the symptoms of or deliberately induces illness in a child.

 Sexual Abuse - involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving a high level of violence, whether or not the child is aware of what is happening.
-The activities may involve physical contact, including assault by penetration (for example, rape or oral sex) or non- penetrative acts such as masturbation, kissing, rubbing and touching the outside of clothing.
-They may also include non-contact activities, such as involving children in looking at, or in the production of sexual images, watching sexual activities, encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse.
+The activities may involve physical contact, including assault by penetration (for example, rape or oral sex) or non- penetrative acts such as masturbation, kissing, rubbing, and touching the outside of clothing.
+They may also include non-contact activities, such as involving children in looking at, or in the production of sexual images, watching sexual activities, encouraging children to behave in sexually inappropriate ways, or grooming a child/young person in preparation for abuse.
 Sexual abuse can take place online and technology can be used to facilitate offline abuse.
 Sexual abuse is not solely perpetrated by adult males.
-Women can also commit acts of sexual abuse, as can other children (see Peer on peer abuse).
+Women can also commit acts of sexual abuse, as can other children (see child on child abuse).

-Emotional Abuse - the persistent emotional maltreatment of a child as to cause severe and persistent adverse effects on the child's emotional development.
+Emotional Abuse - the persistent emotional maltreatment of a child/young person as to cause severe and persistent adverse effects on the child's emotional development.
 It may involve conveying to a child that they are worthless or unloved, inadequate, or valued only in so far as they meet the needs of another person.
-It may include not giving the child opportunities to express their views, deliberately silencing them or "making fun" of what they say or how they communicate.
+It may include not giving the child/young person opportunities to express their views, deliberately silencing them or "making fun" of what they say or how they communicate.
 It may feature age or developmentally inappropriate expectations being imposed on children.
-These may include interactions that are beyond a child's developmental capability, as well as overprotection and limitation of exploration and learning, or preventing a child participating in normal social interaction.
+These may include interactions that are beyond a child's / young person's developmental capability, as well as overprotection and limitation of exploration and learning, or preventing a child/young person participating in normal social interaction.
 It may involve seeing or hearing the ill-treatment of another.
-It may involve serious bullying (including cyber bullying), causing children frequently to feel frightened or in danger, or the exploitation or corruption of children.
-Some level of emotional abuse is involved in all types of maltreatment of a child, though it may occur alone.
+It may involve serious bullying (including cyber bullying), causing children frequently to feel frightened or in danger, or the exploitation or corruption of children/young people.
+Some level of emotional abuse is involved in all types of maltreatment of a child/young person, though it may occur alone.

-Neglect - the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
+Neglect - the persistent failure to meet a child's/young person's basic physical and/or psychological needs, likely to result in the serious impairment of the child's/young person's health or development.
 Neglect may occur during pregnancy as a result of maternal substance abuse.
-Once a child is born, neglect may involve a parent or carer failing to:
+Once a child is born, neglect may involve a parent or carer failing to: Provide adequate food, clothing, and shelter (including exclusion from home or abandonment)

-- Provide adequate food, clothing and shelter (including exclusion from home or abandonment) - Protect a child from physical and emotional harm or danger - Ensure adequate supervision (including the use of inadequate care-givers) - Ensure access to appropriate medical care or treatment. - It may also include neglect of, or unresponsiveness to a child's basic emotional needs.
+Protect a child/young person from physical and emotional harm or danger.
+Ensure adequate supervision (including the use of inadequate caregivers) Ensure access to appropriate medical care or treatment It may also include neglect of, or unresponsiveness to a child's/young person's basic emotional needs.